 Illinois legalized cannabis for medicinal use with the Compassionate Use of Medical Cannabis Pilot Program Act.
 Later, Illinois became the first state to legalize cannabis through legislation rather than a ballot initiative.
 Governor J. B. Pritzker signed Amendment 2 into law in 2019, and legal recreational cannabis sales began on January 1, 2020.

-According to state hemp laws, legal hemp products can be sold in the state so long as it is produced by a licensed grower and in accordance with the state’s USDA hemp plan.
-That means you’re in luck if you’re looking to buy Delta-8-THC in Illinois.
+Curious where to buy Delta 8 THC in Illinois?
+According to state hemp laws, legal hemp products can be sold all over the state so long as it is produced by a licensed grower and in accordance with the state’s USDA hemp plan.

 Still, it’s advisable to proceed with caution when choosing a Delta-8 distributor.
 While you can likely find various hemp products in local stores, there may be benefits to buying Delta-8 online.
 One reason is that you can buy directly from a brand or manufacturer, instead of purchasing through a third-party vendor that may not fully understand Delta-8 effects and uses or the laws surrounding Delta-8 products.